linickx/phpbb_recent_topics/trunk/readme.txt

 	`$results = $wpdb->get_results("SELECT * FROM $TOPIC_TABLE WHERE forum_id != 1 ORDER BY topic_time DESC LIMIT $LIMIT");`
 to exclude forum 1 from the list.

+= Why is the date config under settings not in the widget configuration? = The date settings effect both the template tag and the widget

 == Screenshots ==